Novage/p2p-media-loader/FAQ.md

 P2P Media Loader implements approach of P2P assisted video delivery.
 It means that the stream should be downloaded via HTTP(S) at least once to be shared between peers in a swarm.

 For example for 10 peers in the best case the maximum possible P2P ratio is 90% if a stream was downloaded from the source only once.

+## What happens if there are no peers on a stream?

+P2P Media Loader downloads all the segments from HTTP(S) source in this case.
+It should not perform worse than a player configured without P2P at all.